 How to fix the rear iSight camera in your iPhone: The ultimate guide

-If the rear iSight camera on your iPhone either isn't working or shows imperfections in photos, it's possible that the camera assembly itself is defective or damaged.
-While defects typically just arise for no reason, a damaged iSight camera could be caused from a hard fall.
-Typical symptoms of a broken or defective iSight camera include a blacked out screen when trying to take a picture, purple or blue blemishes on the screen that also appear in the resulting photo, and lines going through the screen either while snapping photos or that just appear in the final photo.
-What iPhone you have will dictate how difficult a DIY repair will be.
+If the rear iSight camera on your iPhone either isn't working working at all, or is taking photos that show obvious defects, it's possible that the camera assembly is defective or damaged.
+Typical symptoms of a broken or defective iSight camera include a blacked out screen, purple or blue blemishes, and lines going through the screen.
+Which iPhone you have will dictate how difficult is is to do DIY repair.
 Luckily, we've got the guide you need to get the job done from start to finish!

 How to replace the rear iSight camera in an iPhone 5

 The iPhone 5 has been one of the only iPhone models that seems overly prone to camera issues with many users reporting purple blemishes on photos.
 You can easily verify you have this issue by launching the Camera app and aiming your iPhone 5 at a white surface.
 If you see a purple blemish somewhere on the screen, it's a defect in the lens and will need to be replaced.
 Other issues could also include extreme fringing or lens flare, which could signal that the camera needs to be reseated correctly inside the housing.
 Regardless of the issue, we can walk you through how to replace the entire assembly on your own.

 How to replace a broken rear camera in an iPhone 4s